SOUTHERNBREEZE

 in Florida."

-The varying terrain, coupled
+varying terrain, coupled

-with a variety of tee placements, can challenge both the professional player
+with a variety of tee placements, can challenge both the professional

 as well as the weekend golfer.
 The course has been a regional qualifier

-for the U.S. Open and is remembered as well for the NCAA championship that
+for the U.S. Open and is remembered as well for the NCAA championship

 Phil Mickelson won here in 1990.

-One of Innisbrook's four
+of Innisbrook's four

 championship courses, the Island Course, was the first to open for play

 in December of 1970.
 There are 18 truly unique holes here.
-"This is a long
+"This is a

-par-72 course with water in play on at least half the holes," says Brock
+par-72 course with water in play on at least half the holes," says

 Nicholas.

-The Island offers enchanting,
+Island offers enchanting,

 picture-postcard scenery.
-"You'll find tall pines draped with Spanish moss,"
+"You'll find tall pines draped with Spanish

 Nicholas says, "and lots of serene views.
 I love the Island Course.
-It's

 tighter off the tees and just as tough as the Copperhead.
-You need to be
+You need to

 straight here."

-The Island's first six holes
+Island's first six holes

-are dominated by lateral water hazards and fairly level terrain which require
+are dominated by lateral water hazards and fairly level terrain which

 pinpoint accuracy on both tee shots and approaches.
-The middle six holes
+The middle six

 feature rolling hills dominated by cypress and pine trees.
-The final third
+The final

-of this course boasts a mixture of holes designed to reward the bold yet
+of this course boasts a mixture of holes designed to reward the bold

 penalize the errant golf shot.
-The golf course winds down to a finishing
+The golf course winds down to a

 hole that will test the nerves of even the most steady player.

-Your first hole is a par-4
+first hole is a par-4

 (372 yards from the back tees and 322 from the forward).
-It's dogleg right
+It's dogleg

 with a well-protected green.
-Water runs along the right side of the hole
+Water runs along the right side of the

 and there are bunkers on both sides of the green.
 But this opening hole